 Frameworks for Effective Mentoring

 Several evidence-based frameworks can guide faculty mentoring practice.
-Institutions may adopt whichever aligns with their culture, but consistent implementation matters more than which model they choose.
+Consistent implementation matters more than which model you choose.

-This framework proves particularly useful when students feel stuck.
+This framework is particularly useful when students feel stuck.
 It provides a structured path through decision-making without the mentor simply telling the student what to do.

-The seven mentor roles described earlier do not all apply equally to every project.
+The seven mentor roles don't apply equally to every project.
 A lab-based thesis may require more coaching on technique.
 A humanities project may demand more advising on source interpretation.
 Faculty should consciously consider which roles a particular student needs most and customize their approach accordingly.

 Developing Skills and Fostering Independence